Team-D-13/Quanta/Readme.md

 {Echo}:      Activated at the start of your next turn.

-{Upkeep}:    Upkeep is triggered at the start of your turn with the same timing as your draw and quanta gain.
+{Upkeep}:    Upkeep is activated at the start of your turn, with the same timing as your draw and quanta gain.

+{Kill}:      Activated when the card with this callback destroys a card through battle or its effect/s.

 Exert:       Effects with this callback...exert the card.
 Cards un-exert at the start of your turn.
 It is wise to remember that attacking also exerts, and that units without [Swift] cannot exert on the turn they are played.